 During the entire sampling period, soluble Na and NH4 are the dominant cations, and have the highest variation in concentration.
 Soluble Zn, Na, and Ca exhibit maximum concentrations of 106, 95, and 93 ng m-3, respectively, at 5 m height.
-During the sampling period between 3 and 10 April, the soluble elements Na, K, Mg, Ca, Fe(III) and Fe(II) showed peak concentrations of 470, 65, 89, 194, 48 and 16 ng m-3, respectively, at 60 m height.
-For the rest of the period the peak values reached 135, 53, 16, 93 and 15 ng m-3, respectively, and no Fe(II) was measureable.
+During the sampling period between 3 and 10 April, the soluble elements Na, K, Mg, Ca, Fe(III), and Fe(II) showed peak concentrations of 470, 65, 89, 194, 48 and 16 ng m-3, respectively, at 60 m height.
+For the rest of the period, the peak values reached 135, 53, 16, 93, and 15 ng m-3, respectively, and no Fe(II) was measureable.
 Consequently, the first period cited can be indicative of particulate matter contribution from long distances.
 The soluble fractions for each element above the canopy from 30 March to 25 April are presented in Figure 7.

 The peak concentrations are responsible for the high mean values (black square), except for soluble Zn and Fe(II) (Figure 7).
-The median values (thick line) for soluble Fe(III), Cu, Zn, Fe(II) and Mg are below 10 ng m-3, while for soluble Na, NH4, K and Ca the median value is between 10 and 50 ng m-3.
+The median values (thick line) for soluble Fe(III), Cu, Zn, Fe(II), and Mg are below 10 ng m-3, while for soluble Na, NH4, K and Ca the median value is between 10 and 50 ng m-3.

-At Bermuda, a location that also receives Saharan dust laden air masses on seasonal cycles, soluble iron was, on average, within the same order of magnitude as at the ATTO site, with mean values ranging from 5 to 9 ng m-3 (Longo et al 2016).
+At Bermuda, a location that also receives Saharan dust laden air masses on seasonal cycles, soluble iron was, on average, within the same order of magnitude as at the ATTO site, with mean values ranging from 5 to 9 ng m-3 (Longo et al., 2016).
 The iron in African dust has mixed oxidation states at both ATTO and Bermuda, suggesting that the longer the aerosol remains in the atmosphere, the more reduced the iron becomes.
 The photoreduction of iron during atmospheric transport and variation in the composition of aerosols could explain this trend (Siefert et al., 1994).

-During the wet season in the central Amazon Basin, Artaxo et al. (2002), Martin et al. (2010), and Arana and Artaxo (2014), found similarobtained values of total K, Fe, Cu, and Zn in the same as to-those found in our campaign, investigation.
-Potassium, K, Cu, and Zn are generally considered to be tracer elements of biogenic emissions from the rainforest, although they also have other sources.
-Potassium in submicron aerosols also has a major source from vegetation fires and is frequently used as a tracer for biomass burning aerosols (Andreae et al., 1983; Martin et al., 2010, Zhang et al., 2015). studied aerosols from a Chinese tropical rainforest, and reported that the high abundance of K in fine particles was likely a result of long range transport from biomass burning.

-Iron, Ti and Al are mainly soilSoil dust related elements (Artaxo et al., 1990; Artaxo et al., 1994), and are typically present at the highest concentrations during the early wet-to-dry season transition (February to May), as has been shown in previous studies (Pauliquevis et al., 2012; Andreae et al., 2015).
+During the wet season in the central Amazon Basin, Artaxo et al. (2002), Martin et al. (2010), and Arana and Artaxo (2014) obtained values of total K, Fe, Cu, and Zn in the same range as those found in our investigation.
+Potassium, Cu, and Zn are considered to be tracer elements of biogenic emissions from the rainforest.
+Potassium in submicron aerosols also has a source from vegetation fires and is frequently used as a tracer for biomass burning aerosols (Andreae et al., 1983; Martin et al., 2010, Zhang et al., 2015).
+Soil dust related elements are typically present at the highest concentrations during the early wet-to-dry season transition (May), as has been shown in previous studies (Pauliquevis et al., 2012; Andreae et al., 2015).
 This is mainly driven by large-scale atmospheric circulation patterns that favour the transport of dust plumes in a trans-Atlantic airflow from the Sahara and Sahel regions and towards the Amazon Basin (Artaxo et al., 1990; Formenti et al., 2001; Graham et al., 2003; Martin et al., 2010; Baars et al., 2011; Ben-Ami et al., 2012).